huibaitu/VolumeShop/README.md

 <img src="https://res.cloudinary.com/huibaitu/image/upload/v1639534606/VolumeShop/doubleClickOpen.gif" alt="rightButtonOpen" width="100%"/>

 ### Open directory
+Display all DICOM files in a directory.

+1. Click "Open directory" button or select "Open DICOM directory" from drop-down menu on the right side of the button.

+2. From the pop-up dialog, select the directory that contains DICOM files and click "Choose" button.

+3. VolumeShop will display DICOM files with the sort by patient, study and series.

 ### Add directory
+Append the DICOM files in a directory to the existing list of series.

+1. Select "Add DICOM directory" in drop-down menu that comes up by clicking the arrow button right next to "Open directory" button.

+2. Select the directory you want to add and click "Choose" button from the pop-up dialog.

+3. The DICOM files in added directory will merge with exsiting files, make sure that neither of patients, studies, series and images is redundant.

 ### Open files
+Display the selected files.

 ### Add files
+Append the chosen files to the existing list of series.

 ## Manage DICOM files